sshanto13/image-folio/README.md

 # image-folio
-A Image Editing Web App with PHP and Vue
+An Image Editing Web App with PHP and Vue

 Please clone the repositry.
 Then move the PHP_folio folder to root directory on PHP server.